keboola/developers-docs/extend/component/index.md

 If you do not want the component generator to touch your repository, see the [deployment templates](https://github.com/keboola/component-generator/tree/master/templates-common) and [language templates](https://github.com/keboola/component-generator/tree/master/templates).
 You can copy the files to your repository manually.
-You can still use the component generator, to set up Travis integration:
+You can still use the component generator to set up Travis integration:

     docker run -i -t --volume=/path/to/repository/:/code/ quay.io/keboola/component-generator --setup-only